SymfonyLive Paris 2019 was a great experience

 First, Fabien’s opening keynote: HttpClient, MIME, and other subjects

-Fabien Potencier talked about HttpClient, a component that looks really promising!
+Fabien Potencier opened the SymfonyLive talking about HttpClient, a component that looks really promising!
 He also introduced the new MIME component that comes with the Mailer one, and this is really a breath-taking new way of handling emails without taking care neither of the provider, nor if it is synch or asynch.
 Just code, and change the configuration whenever you need.

 He also gave some information about PHP-FIG and gave explanations on why Symfony left.